christianlegge/pmr-tracker/README.md

 # PMR-Tracker

 - This is a tracker for the Paper Mario 64 Randomizer found here: https://pm64randomizer.com/
-- The tracker itself is hosted over on: https://pmr-tracker.phantom-games.com/
+- The tracker itself is hosted at: https://pmr-tracker.christianlegge.dev/

 ## Features

 ### Tracker Logic

 Automatically highlights star spirits that are available (without glitches) when all requirements are met.
+Also supports dungeon entrance shuffle!

 ### Seed Import